BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/explore-data-online.md

 </div>

-### 2. Visualize data
+### 2. Visualise data

-If technology and resources allow a more detailed data preview can also help users evaluate the dataset and do an exploratory data analysis within the data portal.
+If technology and resources allow, a more detailed data preview can help users evaluate the dataset and do an exploratory data analysis within the data portal.

 <div class="image-container">